Fill in the details of the parties. You can click the "Fill with Member’s Information" button to complete it with information saved to your account.

 An employment settlement agreement is a legally binding agreement between the employer and employee whereby the employee agrees to settle all employment claims against the employer usually in return for financial compensation.

 The Employee has filed a claim against the Company ("Claim").
-This document comes into play where the parties are desirous of amicably settling the matter referred to in this Settlement Agreement.
+This document comes into play when the parties are desirous of amicably settling the matter referred to in this Settlement Agreement.
 The agreement covers terms relating to the settlement amount, release and discharge of liabilities, full and final settlement of claims, termination of employment etc.

 After the settlement agreement is concluded, the Company no longer holds any obligations, including both on-paper and oral obligations, towards the Employee.

 Confidentiality shall be maintained, the Employee is required not to disclose any of the details to any other third parties other than for the purpose of enforcement.
-It shall also be noted that, however, assignees and successors in title of the parties shall be bound to this agreement.
+It shall also be noted that, however, assignees and successors in the title of the parties shall be bound to this agreement.

-The jurisdiction clause requires the parties to specify the particular jurisdiction that is responsible in handling this case, where the governing laws of that certain jurisdiction shall also be the governing laws that this agreement is bound to.
+The jurisdiction clause requires the parties to specify the particular jurisdiction that is responsible for handling this case, where the governing laws of that certain jurisdiction shall also be the governing laws that this agreement is bound to.

 There is a Schedule 1 and Schedule 2 to the agreement: